-4-H Educational Presentation Score Sheet, V 2023 will be used by contest judges in scoring educational presentations regardless of presentation style (method demonstration, illustrated talk, or speech).
+4-H Educational Presentation Score Sheet, V 2023 will be used by contest judges in scoring educational presentations regardless of presentation style (method demonstration, illustrated talk, Texas A&M AgriLife Extension is an equal opportunity employer and program provider.

+The Texas A&M University System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas or speech).
 Separate score sheets are used in public speaking and Talent Showcase.
 All score sheets are available on the Texas 4-H Youth Development website.
 An example of the scoresheet can be found on the D12 4-H Website.